 I use this method for my Instant Pot Sweet Potato Casserole.
 It’s better than Ruth’s Chris’ recipe, in my opinion!

-Mashed Potatoes in the Instant Pot are a staple.
+Instant Pot Mashed Potatoes are a holiday or weekly staple.
 You’ll NEVER make them on the stove after you do them in the Instant Pot!
 I load up my steamer basket with russet potatoes, then take them to the sink to rinse/clean.
 It’s nice to just do it all in one!

 Another awesome use of your Instant Pot Steamer Basket is to use it for SALT POTATOES!
-This is the perfect usage because you’d otherwise have to pour a very hot, very heavy pot of boiling water and potatoes into a colander.
+The steamer basket is perfect because you’d otherwise have to pour a very hot, very heavy pot of boiling water and potatoes into a colander.

-Using your basket, simple add your potatoes (give them a quick rinse), and put them in your Instant Pot.
-Check out the Salt Potato recipe!
+Using your steamer basket, simply add your potatoes (give them a quick rinse first), and put them into your Instant Pot.
+Check out my Salt Potato recipe for an easy, impressive side that’s sure to please kids and critics alike.

-I like using my steamer basket for ribs!
+I like using my steamer basket for Instant Pot BBQ ribs!
 That way, I don’t have to worry about them falling apart or getting them out with tongs from the hot liquid.

 I just cut each rack into quarters, and line them on their sides around the basket.
 It makes it really easy!